 The CTSC Biostatistics and Study Design program is supported in part by funding from the CTSA NIH grant and the UC Davis School of Medicine.
 This funding allows us to provide some services without charge.
 Grant proposal preparation and analysis of preliminary data in support of grant applications receive highest priority for unfunded efforts.
 Grant proposals that require statistical assistance for preparation usually will require statistical services to accomplish the project goals; we will assist with preparing the budget to provide an appropriate level of statistical support.
 Additional information on estimating the level of effort for biostatistics required on grants is provided below.

-For other biostatistical assistance (e.g., data analysis), unfunded support is limited to 10 hours.
+For other biostatistical assistance (e.g., data analysis), unfunded support is limited to 10 hours and for medical residents and students 2 hours.
 For this level of effort, we can provide advice on appropriate statistical methods for data analysis, assist with interpreting the results, review draft manuscripts, assist with response to reviewer comments and consult on general statistical questions.
 Usually, this level of effort is not sufficient for us to be able to actually conduct statistical analyses except for simple, straight-forward projects.
 A “clean”, well-documented and structured data set is required if we conduct the statistical analyses.
-Detailed information on preparing your data for analysis is provided under the “Statistical Resources” heading.
+Detailed information on preparing your data for analysis is provided under the “Other Resources” heading.
 Beyond 10 hours, our standard recharge rate of $89/hour will be charged.
 All projects supported by extramural funding must provide salary cost recovery for professional statistical services at a level commensurate with the available funding and level of effort.

 Successful investigators recognize the benefits of including statisticians as collaborators on their research projects.
 Statisticians help ensure that the study’s design is powerfully and cost-efficiently matched to study objectives, that necessary data to address those study objectives are collected and that appropriate statistical analyses are conducted and reported.
 These conditions are vital for successful research.
 In addition, biostatisticians have expertise in translating scientific hypotheses into actionable analyses and they also function as intellectual brokers who are exposed to, and contribute, innovative methods from a wide range of disciplines.
 Hence, they are well-poised to make substantial improvements in a proposal’s scientific aims and methods, both by identifying and correcting weaknesses and by spotting opportunities to apply and develop promising innovations from other fields.
 Early statistical collaboration thus leads to much better chances for a research proposal to be funded and for that research to lead to sustained and significant impacts.
 Within the headings that follow is guidance regarding the percent effort and the level of funding to allocate for biostatisticians on research projects.
 It is based on the collective experience of faculty and staff biostatisticians in the Division of Biostatistics.
 These guidelines should serve as a starting point for budget discussions.
 We strongly recommend that biostatisticians be actively involved throughout the grant proposal development and submission process, including the specification of research objectives and approach and proposal writing, as well as in budgetary decisions about biostatistician and programmer FTE, computer and software purchases, and scientific travel.